-Nicki Minaj Slams Cardi B for Humiliating Fashion Week Fight
+Nicki Minaj Breaks Her Silence on Cardi B NYFW Fight

 Cardi concluded by writing, "Bitches talk all that s--t in they raps but in real life they p--sy!!
 This s--t really is for entertainment!!"

-Minah shared her side of the story on Monday in a new episode of her Queen radio show on Apple Music's Beats 1.
+Minaj shared her side of the story on Monday in a new episode of her Queen Radio show on Apple Music's Beats 1.
 Toward the top of the show, she shared an audio clip of Cardi saying, "I hate when some people come at me and it's like, 'Oh Cardi, why you coming at peoples' kids for?'"

 "The other night, I was a part of something so mortifying and so humiliating to go through," Minaj said, noting the "upper echelon" crowd that witnessed their fight.
-"They were passing by looking at this disgusting..."
+"The way they passed by looking at this disgusting commotion, I will never forget.
+I was mortified."

-"I could not believe how humiliated it all felt because we….how we made ourselves look...I wanna say that I would never discuss anyone's child and it's so sad for someone to pin that on me," the rapper continued.

-Minaj continued to defend herself, stating that she would never talk about someone's child or parenting as Cardi had accused her of doing.
+"I would never talk about anyone's child or parenting.
+I don't care about anyone's parenting.
+I don't give a s--t and it's so crazy to me that people always need to make Onika the bad guy," the rapper defended herself in response to Cardi's accusations.
+"I just want to let the world know that Onika Tanya Maraj would never, has never and will never speak ill of anyone's child."

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.